cloudmesh-community/book/chapters/cloud/multipass.md

 > For this assignment we will be using and improving [cloudmesh-multipass](https://github.com/cloudmesh/cloudmesh-multipass)
 >
 > 1. make sure the Provider.py has all important functionality
-> 1. make sure that all functionality is exposed throuth the multipass provider
+> 1. make sure that all functionality is exposed through the multipass provider
 > 1. research pytests as used in cloudmesh-cloud
 > 1. develop a pytest that can be run by anyone but results in a table using Benchmarks from cloudmesh
 > 1. split the work up if needed among the class participants.
 Also if you are the first to develop